xianggeaaa-ui/language-transfer-spanish-companion/README.md

 > Language Transfer's course is free but ships **without subtitles or a built-in player**, which is the single biggest blocker for self-learners.
 This project fixes that — subtitles for all 90 lessons are free, and the paid packs add the full tap-and-learn player set with the audio embedded.

+🌐 Live site (browse all 90 lessons & what each covers): https://xianggeaaa-ui.github.io/language-transfer-spanish-companion/

 ---

 ## ⬇ Download the Free pack (all 90 lessons)